adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/debugging.md

         }
 ```

+!!! tip
-> It's a good idea to separate the client and server into different solutions.
+    It's a good idea to separate the client and server into different solutions.
 Although it doesn't hurt anything to
     have them in the same solution (like we have), having the client and server separated allows you to attach a debugger
     separately - which allows you to debug both sides of the connection at the same time.

 With these settings, the client will contact the AlternateLoginHost listed for the authentication process and then
 contact the local server for the rest of the transaction.